Carroll Electric repair roundup

 BERRYVILLE, Ark.
-(KNWA) — Ninety-four crews and 374 field personnel are working to restore power in Benton County, according to Carroll Electric outage update report for Wednesday morning, October 23.
+(KFTA) — Ninety-four crews and 374 field personnel are working to restore power in Benton County, according to Carroll Electric outage update report for Wednesday morning, October 23.

 Damage has been completely assessed, but the company said it’s “difficult to speculate when complete restoration will occur.”